Esbern/SDMLab/src/pages/index.md

 templateKey: index-page
 title: SDMLab
 image: /img/home-jumbotron.jpg
-heading: SDMLAb
+heading: SDMLab
 subheading: Spatial Design and Moddeling
 mainpitch:
-  title: Introduction
+  title: Welcome
-  description: On this website, you will find material supporting the use of tools
-    relating to spatial design and modelling
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  description: This is a simpel overvies of what you can finde on this website
+description: The purpose of SDMLab is to support in the use of tools relating to Spatial Design and Modeling.
+Primarily GIS and other spatial data tools.
+The site is organized in four sub sections.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Tools relating to SDMLab.
+This is not directly tools for Spatial Design and modelling, but rather tools that enable you to access the tools
     - image: /img/coffee-gear.png
-      text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+      text: "Inspirational material: A collection of material to inspire a democratic use of Spatial Desing and Modelling tools"
     - image: /img/tutorials.png
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a